shajra/haskell-hls-nix/doc/nix.md

 If you don't get the results above, see the [section on understanding derivations](#nix-drv) for an explanation of a likely problem and workaround.

 Note that because for extremely large Nix expressions, searching can be slow, `nix search` by default returns results from searching an indexed cache.
 This cache is updated explicitly (with an `--update-cache` switch) but may be inconsistent with what you really want to search.
 It can be confusing to get incorrect results due to an inconsistent cache.
-However, because small local projects rarely have that many package derivations we don't really need the cache, and can bypass can bypass it with the `--no-cache` switch, as used above.
+However, because small local projects rarely have that many package derivations we don't really need the cache, and can bypass it with the `--no-cache` switch, as used above.
 This guarantees accurate results that are fast enough.
 So for the purposes of this project, it's recommended to always use `--no-cache`.

 The output of `nix search` is formatted as

     * attribute-path (name-of-package)
       Short description of package

 *Attribute paths* are used to select values from Nix sets that might be nested.
 A dot delimits *attributes* in the path.
-For instance an attribute path of `a.b` selects a value from a set with a `a` attribute that has set with a `b` attribute, that has the value to select.
+For instance an attribute path of `a.b` selects a value from a set with an `a` attribute that has set with a `b` attribute, that then has the value to select.

 If the Nix expression we're searching evaluates to a single derivation (not in a container), the attribute path will be missing from the `nix search` result.